 - Partial clog—water drains more slowly than normal.

 It can be enticing to use a liquid drain opener to correct the issue, but this can create more problems.
-These products are corrosive and can eat away at your pipes.
-It’s always recommended to have a plumber unblock your pipes, either via a snake or jetting.
+These products are harsh and can erode your pipes.
+It’s always recommended to have a plumber unblock your pipes, either through a snake or jetting.

-Things that can obstruct or clog this pipe includes tree roots searching for water or by flushing bathroom products other than toilet paper.
-Whether you’re dealing with tree roots or a plugged toilet, you’re going to need assistance from a professional plumber.
+Things that can block or plug this pipe includes tree roots searching for water or by flushing bathroom products other than toilet paper.
+Whether you’re coping with tree roots or a plugged toilet, you’re going to need assistance from a professional plumber.

 Cause: Blocked Sewer Vent or P-Trap

 The sewer vent system and P-traps on your drains keep stinky plumbing smells out of your home.
-If they get clogged, you’ll likely hear gurgling, experience slow draining or smell sewage.
+If they get blocked, you’ll likely hear gurgling, encounter slow draining or smell sewage.
 A plumber can help you get to the root of and solve this smelly problem.

 3. Plumbing is Humming